yangymargaret/REUNION/README.md

 ### Rediscover

-The command to use Rediscover to perform TF binding prediction is as follows (please find test_reunion_rediscover_1.py in the folder scripts).
+The command to use Rediscover to perform TF binding prediction is as follows.
+Please find test_reunion_rediscover_1.py in the folder scripts.
 We provide a script named test_reunion_rediscover.bash in the folder scripts, which shows an example to run the following command to use Rediscover for TF binding prediction.

 python test_reunion_rediscover_1.py [Options]